amandeep511997/Blog/_posts/2018-12-16-aws-to-heroku-rails.md

     ```
         $ heroku apps:create
     ```
 This will add a git remote to your app, and also give you a web link to your app.
-You can also open your app using command ```$ heroku open```.
-You can check remotes using ```$ git remote -v```
+You can also open your app using the web url or command ```$ heroku open```.
+You can check remotes added using ```$ git remote -v```
 4. Since we were using postgres for AWS settings for postgres DB are already in database.yml file.
-But you don't need to bother about any changes in it as postresql on heroku will be managed by a heroku addon.
+But you don't need to bother about any changes in it as postresql on heroku will be managed by heroku postgres addon.
-5. Now we deploy, by pushing our code onn heroku using
+5. Now we deploy, by pushing our code on heroku using
     ```
         $ git push heroku master
     ```